This notice gives you information about how we use your personal data, and the rights that you have in your data.

 We may approach you for your written consent to allow us to process certain particularly sensitive information.
 If we do so, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.

 We may only use information relating to criminal convictions where the law allows us to do so.
-Except where this is necessary in the course of legal advice or other services that we provide, we do not envisage that we will hold information about criminal convictions.
+Except where this is necessary in the course of the advice we are providing to you, we do not envisage that we will hold information about criminal convictions.

 We may use information relating to criminal convictions where it is necessary in relation to legal claims, where it is necessary to protect your interests (or someone else’s interests) and you are not capable of giving your consent, or where you have already made the information public.

-We are required by law to verify the identity of all new Clients and, in certain circumstances, existing Clients.
-In addition, our internal requirements may require us to conduct background checks on new or existing Clients.
-These may necessitate verification of the identity and good standing of Clients.
-For corporate Clients this will include verifying one or more of their directors or other officers, and verifying the identity of shareholders, beneficial owners, management and/or other relevant background information.
+We are required by law to verify the identity of all clients.
+In addition, our internal requirements may require us to conduct background checks on new or existing clients.
+These may necessitate verification of the identity and good standing of clients.
+For corporate clients this will include verifying one or more of their directors or other officers, and verifying the identity of shareholders, beneficial owners, management or other relevant background information.

-We may require evidence of source of funds, at the outset of and possibly from time to time throughout our relationship with Clients, which we may request and/or obtain from third party sources.
-The sources for such verification may comprise documentation which we request from the prospective or current Client, or through the use of online sources, or both.
+We may require evidence of source of funds, at the outset of and possibly from time to time throughout our relationship with clients, which we may request or obtain from third party sources.
+The sources for such verification may comprise documentation which we request from the prospective or current client, or through the use of online sources, or both.
 We may also be required to make detailed enquiries of any unusual transactions such as the transfer of large amounts of cash.

 In some circumstances we may decline to, or may not be permitted to, act until such procedures have been completed.
 We reserve the right to decline to act or, if appropriate, cease to act should these procedures not be completed to our satisfaction.

-If you are a Client, we share your personal information with other data controllers where required by law, for example if we are required to share information in accordance with our Anti-Money Laundering procedures, or to meet our regulatory requirements or as required by our insurers.
+If you are a client, we share your personal data with other data controllers where required by law, for example if we are required to share information in accordance with our anti-money laundering procedures, or to meet our regulatory requirements or as required by our insurers.

 We may share your information if we refer you to a third party adviser for specialist advice or if we are prevented from acting for you due to a conflict.